Jewish views on homosexuality

 The issue has been a subject of contention within modern Jewish denominations, and has led to debate and division.
-Traditionally, Judaism has seen that homosexual male intercourse, and not homosexuality in-and-of-itself, as contrary to Judaism, and this opinion is still maintained by Orthodox Judaism.
+Traditionally, Judaism has seen homosexual male intercourse as contrary to Judaism, not homosexuality in-and-of-itself.
+This opinion is often still maintained by Orthodox Judaism.

-On the other hand, Reconstructionist Judaism and Reform Judaism do not hold this view, and allow both homosexual intercourse and same-sex marriage.
 Conservative Judaism's Committee on Jewish Law and Standards, which until December 2006 held the same position as Orthodoxy, has since issued multiple opinions under its philosophy of pluralism; one opinion continues to follow the Orthodox position while another opinion substantially liberalizes the view of homosexual sex and relationships (while continuing to regard certain sexual acts as prohibited).

-Allen Bennett became the first openly gay rabbi in the United States in 1978.
-Lionel Blue was the first British rabbi to publicly declare himself as gay, which he did in 1980.
+Theologically liberal branches such as Reconstructionist, Humanistic, and Reform Judaism have all openly accepted homosexuality, homosexual intercourse, and same-sex marriage.

-Homosexuality in the Hebrew Bible
+Homosexuality in the Torah

 The Book of Leviticus refers to male homosexual sexual practices twice (JPS translation):

-.וְאֶת-זָכָר, לֹא תִשְׁכַּב מִשְׁכְּבֵי אִשָּׁה — תּוֹעֵבָה הִוא

-"Thou shalt not lie with mankind, as with womankind; it is detestable."